Fudgy Red Velvet Brownies

 Heat up the butter so it melts and is hot, without it browning.
 Either in a saucepan or in the microwave.

-Stir in about 3 tbsp of the white sugar, you can use a spoon or whisk.
+Stir in about 3 tablespoon of the white sugar, you can use a spoon or whisk.
 Once it is mixed in as much as possible, add approximately 3 more tablespoons of the white sugar and mix in as thoroughly as possible.
-The idea is to dissolve as much of the white sugar as possible into the butter – this is the secret to the crackly shiny surface on brownies.
+The idea is to dissolve as much of the white sugar as possible into the butter - this is the secret to the crackly shiny surface on brownies.
 When no more sugar can be dissolved, add the rest of the white sugar and all of the brown sugar.
 Combine to get a homogenous mixture.
 You will have a very thick mixture.

 The process of dissolving as much white sugar into the melted butter.
-Upper left corner is melted butter with about 3 tbsp of sugar poured in.
+Upper left corner is melted butter with about 3 tablespoon of sugar poured in.
 Upper right picture is same pot after the sugar has been whisked in to the melted butter.
 Bottom left is the same pot after more sugar has been whisked in, and bottom right is the pot after all the sugar has been added and stirred with the melted butter.
 It is a thick sugary mixture.

 If you were using a saucepan, transfer the contents to a mixing bowl for easier stirring.